meshcloud/meshcloud-docs/docs/administration.delete-tenants.md

 If you choose to decline the deletion, you can do so by clicking on the decline button.
 If you decline the deletion, the tenant will be available again on the workspace control plane.

-> When a user marked a project for deletion, the project will be automtically deleted once all tenants of that project have been successfully deleted.
+> When a user marks a project for deletion, the project will be automatically deleted once all tenants of that project have been successfully deleted.

 ### Review Deleted Tenants